CyberT33N/JSON-Schema-cheat-sheet/README.md

 ```

 # [Items](https://json-schema.org/understanding-json-schema/reference/array.html#id4)

-- By default, the elements of the array may be anything at all.
+By default, the elements of the array may be anything at all.
 However, it’s often useful to validate the items of the array against some schema as well.
 This is done using the items, additionalItems, and contains keywords.

 There are two ways in which arrays are generally used in JSON:

-<br> List validation: a sequence of arbitrary length where each item matches the same schema.
+- List validation: a sequence of arbitrary length where each item matches the same schema.
-<br> Tuple validation: a sequence of fixed length where each item may have a different schema.
+- Tuple validation: a sequence of fixed length where each item may have a different schema.
 In this usage, the index (or location) of each item is meaningful as to how the value is interpreted.
 (This usage is often given a whole separate type in some programming languages, such as Python’s tuple).

 ## [List validation](https://json-schema.org/understanding-json-schema/reference/array.html#id5)

-- List validation is useful for arrays of arbitrary length where each item matches the same schema.
+List validation is useful for arrays of arbitrary length where each item matches the same schema.
 For this kind of array, set the items keyword to a single schema that will be used to validate all of the items in the array.

 *Example:*
 ```javascript